aws-samples/aws-bootstrap-kit-examples/source/1-SDLC-organization/README.md

     npm run deploy
     ```

-1. Check the status of the deployed CI/CD pipeline in <a href="https://eu-west-1.console.aws.amazon.com/codesuite/codepipeline/pipelines/AWSBootstrapKit-LandingZone/view?region=eu-west-1" target="_blank">AWS CodePipeline</a>
+1. Check the status of the deployed CI/CD pipeline in AWS CodePipeline Console
-(click <a href="https://aws.amazon.com/codepipeline/" target="_blank">here</a> to learn more about AWS Code Pipeline)
+(click <a href="https://docs.aws.amazon.com/codepipeline/index.html" target="_blank">here</a> to learn more about AWS Code Pipeline)

 1. When all green, unlock deployment to prod by approving the change to be deployed by clicking the "review" button in prod section of the pipeline.